 The Nash-Sutcliffe efficiency coefficient is only calculated when one plot is observed.

-64-bit Please install the 32-bit version of MapWindow: MWSWAT and MWSWAT 2009 are currently incompatible with the 64-bit version.
+64-bit Please install the 32-bit version of MapWindow: MWSWAT, MWSWAT 2009 and MWSWAT 2012 are currently incompatible with the 64-bit version.
 But note that the MWSWAT installers (all variants) install the 64-bit version of the TauDEM executables when installed on a 64-bit machine: they run faster than the 32-bit executables.

 MWAGNPS will not run on a 64-bit machine.

 The WaterBase project is an ongoing project of the United Nations University.
 Its aim is to advance the practice of Integrated Water Resources Management (IWRM) in developing countries.